 Passing by many miles of heather-laden bog land you can finish the journey in the Sibin, a restored 300-year-old farmhouse with a home-cooked dinner in front of an open turf fire.

-Dublin's most central stables are just 20 minutes from the city centre.
-Just beside the iconic Phoenix Park, Ashtown Stables are easily accessible for visitors.
+Go horse riding in Dublin, just 20 minutes from the city centre.
+Found beside the iconic Phoenix Park, Ashtown Stables are easily accessible for visitors.
 During your ride, pass by the Irish President’s official residence Áras an Uachtaráin and admire the natural landscape of this much-loved public park.

 Known as one of Europe’s finest equestrian playgrounds, Castle Leslie Equestrian Centre is located on 1,000 acres of undulating Irish countryside.
 This area is dotted with ancient woodlands and glittering lakes.